Kansas Data Science Consortium (KDSC)

 KDSC 2025 Conference

-The KDSC is proud to host the annual Kansas Data Science Conference (KDSCon) each April.
+The KDSC is proud to host the annual Kansas Data Science Conference each spring.
 This conference is a forum to showcase the excellent projects completed by students, offer additional trainings and workshops, and build a diverse community.

 Professor instructing on quantitative methods in front of students